-Gareth Richards, consultant mortgage broker at Mortgages for Business answers some of the most commonly asked questions from brokers about the buy to let mortgage application process for limited companies.
+Adam Henderson, a consultant mortgage broker at Mortgages for Business, answers some of the most commonly asked questions about the buy to let mortgage application process for SPV limited companies.

 Q. Does it take longer to process a limited company application?

-Generally applications by individuals and newly established SPV limited companies take a similar time to process, as the background checks are only carried out on the individual applicant/director(s) of the SPV.
-However, SPVs with existing properties and trading limited companies will take slightly longer as checks will need to be carried out on the individual and the company.
+Newly established SPV limited companies are typically quicker to process, as background checks are only carried out on the director(s).
+Established limited companies sometimes take a little longer as checks are done on the directors and the company

 Q. What are the common hold-ups?

-Q. Will my client have to provide a personal guarantee when taking out a limited company buy to let mortgage?
+Q. Will I have to provide a personal guarantee when taking out a limited company buy to let mortgage?

 Q. SPV or Trading Limited Company?
 Does it matter?